Kong/docs.konghq.com/src/mesh/index.md

 <td>
 Customer Success Packages
 {% info_tooltip %}
-With Kong Mesh we provide access to our implementation and training programs to accelerate the rollout of a service mesh across every team, and to properly train and educate the organization on how to effectively drive business outcomes with the product.
+With Kong Mesh, we provide access to our implementation and training programs to accelerate the roll out of a service mesh across every team, and to properly train and educate the organization on how to effectively drive business outcomes with the product.
 {% endinfo_tooltip %}
 </td>
 <td><i class="fa fa-times"></i></td>